Celtic and Irish Cultural Society: Crawley Celtic Weekend: Celtic Rock in the Park / Crawley Irish Festival

 The Celtic Rock in the Park open air evening concert - aimed at a younger audience.
-The first planned concert included LimeHouse Lizzy and Emerald Dogs and focussed on modern world music with an Irish edge and Celtic Rock.
+The first planned concert included the bands Limehouse Lizzy and Emerald Dogs and focused on modern world music with an Irish edge and Celtic Rock.

 The additions to the Crawley Irish Festival include a dedicated Irish dance stage and the traditional stage will see a large increase in bands, as a result.
 Children's Entertainment has also been added with children's theatre and magic shows.
 The Crawley Irish Festival attracts around 10,000 people each year.

 Collectively, both the Celtic Rock in the Park and Crawley Irish Festival will be referred to as the Crawley Celtic Weekend from 2006.

 Crawley Fleadh

 The Crawley Fleadh is a celebration of Irish culture taking place during November in and around Crawley, West Sussex.
 The Fleadh brings qualified Irish sports (GAA) coaches into local primary and secondary schools for the first time in Crawley's history: it will give children the opportunity to play Gaelic Football and Hurling.
 Arts and literature will also be catered for with storytelling and much more.
 For adults, Irish language classes, set dancing classes and theatre.
 Plus there are plenty of activities for the whole family including Irish dance shows and live music.